When can I get induced?

 Should I have a water birth?

-For example, the benefits of reduced pain during the first stage of labor (that is, the part leading up to pushing), a shorter first stage of labor, and less need for anesthesia, all occur before the birth itself takes place.
-At the same time, the reported disadvantages of the water birth all take place during the actual process of delivery, including newborn aspiration, drowning, infections, fatalities, hyponatremia, depressed Apgar scores, and umbilical cord rupture.
+For example, the benefits of reduced pain during the first stage of labor (that is, the part leading up to pushing), a shorter first stage of labor, and less need for anesthesia all occur before the birth itself takes place.
+At the same time, the reported disadvantages of a water birth all take place during the actual process of delivery, including newborn aspiration, drowning, infections, hyponatremia, depressed Apgar scores, and umbilical cord rupture.
+So, it probably makes the most sense to labor in the water and then get out when it’s time to push and have the baby on dry land.

 Should I VBAC?

-Will I need a cesarean?
+Will I need a Cesarean?

 We hope not!
 But some women do, of course.